-15.2 How to Program Other Configuration Variables
+15.3 How to Program Other Configuration Variables

-15.2.1 Hex Display & Decimal Display
+15.3.1 Hex Display & Decimal Display

-All CV values except for 2 digit and 4 digit addresses can be displayed as either decimal or hexadecimal numbers by the DT300.
+All CV values except for 2 digit and 4 digit addresses can be displayed as either decimal or hexadecimal numbers by the DT400.
 When you are using the L Throttle knob to browse through CVs 002 through 255, you will use the R Throttle knob to set the CV value you want to program.
-By default, the DT300 displays the CV values as decimal numbers 000-255 (nnn).
+By default, the DT400 displays the CV values as decimal numbers 000-255 (nnn).
 To view the numbers as hexadecimal simply press the R throttle knob and you will see the CV value change to the hex equivalent of the decimal.
 Hex numbers are displayed as xnn.
 For example the decimal value of 006=the hex value x06.
 The decimal value 011= x0B.
 The ability to toggle between decimal and hex effectively gives you an instant conversion table.

-15.2.2 Programming CVs Other Than Addresses
+15.3.2 Programming CVs Other Than Addresses

 There are many different CVs that have been defined to handle many characteristics you might want to use for your locomotives.
-Table III below contains a list of the CVs used most often.
 Your decoder manual has a complete listing of CVs that are available in specific decoders, what they do and suggested values for each CV.

-- 1. Place the decoder equipped locomotive you want to program on the programming track. - 2.
-Enter Program Mode by holding down the STOP Key when the stop with th ing the FN F0 Key | at the same time.
-The display will show the last CV and CV Value you programmed.

-- 3. Select the programming mode you wish to use by pressing the FN F0 Key until the method you want appears in the Mode Indicator. - 4.
-To program CVs other than addresses, use the L Throttle to dial up the CV# you want to program and the R Throttle to dial up the CV value you want to enter.
-Remember that you can use the R Throttle to display the CV value in either decimal or hexadecimal format by pressing down on the R Throttle Knob. - 5.
-Press the SEL Key st to program the selected CV value into the selected CV.
+- Place the decoder equipped locomotive you want to program on the programming track If you are using operations mode programming, the loco you want to program can be anywhere on the layout but it must have a decoder that is capable of ops mode programming installed. - 2.
+Enter Program Mode by pressing the PROG Key to enter programming mode.
+The display will show the last CV and CV Value you programmed. - 3.
+Select the programming mode you wish to use by pressing the PROG Key until the method you want appears in the Mode Indicator. - 4.
+Turn the L Throttle to begin selection of the CV# you want to program.
+You can dial it up using the L Throttle or you can use the key pad to enter the number.
+You will see the icon displayed on the left of the DT400 display when you are entering CV Numbers.
+You can select CV#s 01 through 255. - 5.
+Enter the CV value you want to program using the numeric keypad or turn the R Throttle to dial up the CV value you want to enter.
+You will see the icon displayed on the right of the DT400 display when you are entering CV Values.
+CV values are displayed as decimal numbers by default.